 Truth is, the feel of you permeates all of your experience, and it is completely possible to get a brief taste of it if you try.
 What we are asking you to 'look' at is, after all, only you.
 Try this: bring to mind the memory of some moment in your childhood and see what it felt like to be you then.
 Isn't that exactly what it feels like to be you now?
 That's the feeling of 'me'.
 It never changes.

 No. Self-inquiry is an ancient spiritual practice that may well have been an attempt to achieve the result that looking at yourself actually produces, but it has had very little success over the thousands of years of its existence.
-Self-inquiry as taught is an extremely frustrating and complicated practice, with many forms.
-What's needed is stark simplicity.
+Self-inquiry as taught is an extremely frustrating and complicated practice, and it appears in many forms.
+What really works is stark simplicity.
 Look at yourself.
 Period.

 Looking at yourself means turning the beam of attention inward and making direct contact with what it actually feels like to be you - what you refer to when you say 'me'.

 The amount of time before seeing results varies from person to person.
-You can read and listen to reports covering a variety of personal experiences in our Community Center Forums.
+You can read and listen to reports covering a variety of personal experiences in our Discussion Forums.

 Yes, all that is needed is a sincere desire to get a momentary taste of what it feels like to be you.
 You can look at yourself while washing the dishes, or walking down the street, or changing diapers.
 All that is required is that you try it whenever it occurs to you to do it.